 In certain quarters and/or fiscal years, some result lines in the alternative income statement are adjusted for special items to better reflect the underlying results.
 Adjusted result statements are only used in presentation material such as analyst and investor presentations.
-Examples of special items for which result lines have been adjusted in recent quarters include effects from changes in the company's own pension scheme and restructuring costs.
+An example of special items for which result lines have been adjusted in recent quarters is restructuring costs.
 A detailed historical overview of special items is available on storebrand.com/ir.